zoalfekar-nasser/Complexity-Task/README.md

 5. Raed Jaberi, Minimum 2-Vertex Strongly Biconnected Spanning Directed Subgraph Problem Discrete Mathematics Letters, 40-43, Volume 7(2021) DOI: 10.47443/dml.2021.0024

-6. Stanford Large Network Dataset Collection, https://snap.stanford.edu/data/index.html You can add a README file to a repository to communicate important information about your project.
-A README, along with a repository license, citation file, contribution guidelines, and a code of conduct, communicates expectations for your project and helps you manage contributions.
+6. Stanford Large Network Dataset Collection, https://snap.stanford.edu/data/index.html

 ## Testing Results